 Climate

 In South India the sun always shines and the average daily temperature is around 30 degrees.
-When we travel in November, we will miss the monsoon rain so dry weather is almost guaranteed.
+When we travel in November through to end of January, we will miss the monsoon rain so dry weather is almost guaranteed.
 The temperature can drop unexpectedly at night so bring a standby fleece/jumper, scarf and some socks.

 Food